opencord/cord/docs/quickstart.md

 [Physical POD Guide](./quickstart_physical.md).
 For more details about the actual build process, look there.*

-## What You Need (Prerequisites)
+## What you need (prerequisites)

-You will need a *target server*, which will run both a development environment in a Vagrant VM (used to deploy CORD) as well as CORD-in-a-Box itself.
+You will need a *target server*, which will run both a build environment in a Vagrant VM (used to deploy CORD) as well as CiaB itself.

 Target server requirements: